Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="data-from-geraldine">14 - Add in the data received from Geraldine, create a relationship based on Order ID</h2>

-Go back to the data pane and update your model to include Geraldine's data on distribution centers.
+<p>Go back to the data pane and update your model to include Geraldine's data on distribution centers. </p>

 </br>